Commercionetwork/Hardware/README.md

-# How to setup a node (working in progress)
+# How to setup a Validator Node (work in progress)
-Guide on how do you need to install a Commercio Network Validator Node.
+Guide on how to install a Commercio.network Validator Node.

 ## Install OS